 • The standard, which comprises 74℅ fats, 20℅ proteins, and 5℅ carbs.

-Sweating is a bodily function that helps regulate your body temperature.
-Also called perspiration, sweating is the release of a salt-based fluid from your sweat glands.
-Changes in your body temperature, the outside temperature, or your emotional state can cause sweating.
+Sweating is a crucial bodily function, which helps in regulating your body temperature.
+Sweating or perspiration is the process where salt-based fluid is released from your sweat glands.
+Normally, changes in your body temperature or your emotional state may result in sweating.

-However, it’s a different situation when you swear while on a Keto diet.
+However, it’s a different situation when you sweat while on a Keto diet.

 Before you begin your keto diet plan, you may have taken some foods that are carb-dense.
 For every gram of carbs you take, the body also stores around 4g of water.
-When getting into a low-carb, high fat keto diet, the body will get into a state of ketosis draining stored fluids faster than a bullet train– in the form of sweat as well as urine.
+During the high fat, low-carb keto diet, your body gets into the state of ketosis, which means it starts draining stored fluids faster than usual; in the form of sweat as well as urine.

-In other words, immediately you start your keto diet, your body adjusts to the new condition by releasing repeated sweats.
-Your body adjusts to the new condition by releasing repeated sweats aim to eliminate the excess water your body has accumulated due to the high-carb diets you’ve consumed in the past.
+In other words, as soon as you start your keto diet, your body adjusts to the new condition by releasing repeated sweats.
+Your body aims to eliminate the excess water your body has accumulated due to the high-carb diets you’ve consumed in the past.
 This water needs to be completely removed before you can certify yourself as a bonafide keto diet observer.

 Now that you’ve discovered the reason behind your profuse sweating while on a keto diet, how about you dabble into some ways to reduce it?

 According to psychologists, after finding the cause of a problem, sourcing for a solution is the next.
-You’ve realized why you have to pay the price of sweating it out while on the keto diet, so also, you shouldn’t wait to find a way to reduce the rate at which you sweat.
+Since, you’ve realized why you have to pay the price of sweating it out while on the keto diet, now you should find a way to reduce the rate at which you sweat.

 Here are the two tips you can practice to reduce sweating on a keto diet

-Do you want to reduce the rate at which you sweat on a keto diet?
-Then try to stay away from foods that aggravate it!
+In order to reduce the rate at which you sweat on a keto diet stay away from foods that aggravate it!
 Normally, when you’re new to a keto diet, you should always expect an intense pool of sweat to visit you.
 But then, you can also make it worse by taking in spicy foods.

 One of the most effective ways to reduce sweating on a keto diet is by drinking sufficient water.
 How?
 Drinking over 16 ounces of water per day helps calm your body and minimizes your keto breath.
 It ensures that you do not sweat continuously.
 Instead, excess water is passed through your urine.
 Hence, a high intake of water helps you to ward off sweating on a keto diet.